kashif-nawaz/Understanding-BGP-Route-Reflector-Mysteries/README.md

 ## BGP Route Reflection Rules
 * Any route received by RR client is re-advertised to non-client iBPG Peers, eBPG peers and other RR clients..
 * Any route received by non-client IBGP Peer or eBGP peers will be re-advertised to non-client iBGP peers  , other eBGP peers and RR clients.

 ## BGP Attributes Adjusted by RR
-* Cluster ID and Origin ID are set by the RR, with routes being received on the RR before sending them to non-client IBGP peers or RR Client peers.
+* From IBGP learned routes , RR sets the Cluster ID and Origin ID before sending those routes to non-client IBGP peers or RR Client peers.
+* Cluster ID and Origin ID is not for eBGP learned routes or static/ direct routes being re-distribuited by RR to non-client IBGP peer or Client IBPG peer .
-* Cluster ID and Origin ID are not set by the RR, with routes being received on the RR while sending it to eBGP peers.
+* Cluster ID and Origin ID are not set by the RR while sending it to eBGP peers.

+## Loop Avoidance Mechansim
+* If a router receives a route that has an origin ID equivalent to its receiving router ID, then that route will be discarded.
+*  If a RR receives a route that Cluster ID  as per receiving RR Cluster ID then that route will be discarded.

 ## Lab Topolopy
 Our lab topology is as under:-